IOLevi/rails-hotsapi/README.md

-# README

-IOLEVI Hots API, Ruby on Rails Edition

-Clean interface version of Hotslogs, with quick data tables and minimal bloat.
-See bans page for drafting suggestions.
-Register an account to create a profile.
-You can edit your profile to add a Blizzard battle.net tag to see your real-time MMR (e.g., "levi_1333").

-Written in Ruby on Rails.
-Postgresql.

-Hosted on Heroku at: https://iolevihots.herokuapp.com

-See also: https://github.com/iolevi/hotsapi (Hotsapi in Python/Flask)

 # IOLevi's Hots API
 Clean front-end for dislaying scraped Blizzard's Heroes of the Storm game data.
+Features include: Login; Session based user auth; Postgres db in prod on Heroku; XHR/API call to third-party websites; Bootstrap and DataTables; 3 API endpoints exposing data.
+You can edit your profile to add a Blizzard battle.net tag to see your real-time MMR (e.g., "levi_1333").

+See also: [Hotsapi in Python/Flask] (https://github.com/iolevi/hotsapi) - Flask/Python Version

 ## Getting Started